Salman Sharida: Managerial career

-Sharida began coaching in the late-1980s, as head coach of Al-Muharraq's youth sector.
+Sharida began coaching in the late 1980s, as head coach of Al-Muharraq's youth sector.
 He then coached the Bahrain under-20s at the 1987 FIFA World Youth Championship in Chile.

-Having already coached the Bahrain national team, Sharida was appointed head coach of the Pakistan national team on a one-year contract in October 2005.
-He became Pakistan's first head coach from the Gulf region, and the first Bahraini to coach outside of Bahrain.
+Having already coached the Bahrain national team, Sharida was appointed head coach of the Pakistan national team on a one-year contract in October 2005, becoming Pakistan's first head coach from the Gulf region, and the first Bahraini to coach outside of Bahrain.
 Sharida coached Pakistan at the 2005 SAFF Championship.
+He also coached Pakistan under-23, leading them to the gold medal at the 2006 South Asian Games, losing some very close games in the 2006 Asian Games, against Japan 3-2 and against the UAE 2–1.

 In 2011, Shareeda was coach of the Bahrain Olympic team; he was dismissed in December.

-Between 2013 and 2014, Sharida took charge of Al-Muharraq.
-He coached Hidd between 2015 and 2016.
+In 2013 and 2014, Sharida took charge of Al-Muharraq.
+He coached Hidd in 2015 and 2016.
 In October 2016, Sharida was appointed head coach of Riffa.
 He coached Al-Muharraq in 2018, and Hidd since 2021.